 The profile picture is the ultimate giveaway.
-Recruiters just have a look at the shot – they often claim to be Japanese.
+Recruiters just have to look at the headshot – they often claim to be Japanese.
 But, you quickly realize they are not.
 What is most telling is the vacuous look in their eyes.
 It is as though they are robots, or at least generated by some AI tool and thus have no soul.

 Usually there is not a phone number to been seen, but if there is a phone number, it’s a U.S. number.
 They will jump on a call with you but it’s usually on Skype.
 When you do connect, you have to insist they turn on their camera.
 When you get them in view –they actually look like robots.
 It’s the strangest thing!